jardimdelior/jardimdelior.github.io/index.md

 excerpt: "A garden for light, art, and connection"
 ---

-Welcome to Jardim de Lior.
+Welcome to **Jardim de Lior**.
+A garden for light, art, and connection.
+Stay tuned for more!

+We offer a space for creativity, growth, and community.